wezm/wezm.net/content/technical/2019/03/first-3-weeks-of-professional-rust.md

-For the last 15 years as professional programmer I have worked mostly with dynamic languages.
-First [Perl], then [Python], and for the last 10 years or so [Ruby].
+For the last 15 years as a professional programmer I have worked mostly with dynamic languages.
+First [Perl], then [Python], and for the last 10 years or so, [Ruby].
 I've also been writing [Rust] on the side for personal projects for nearly four years.
 Recently I started a new job and for the first time I'm writing Rust professionally.
 Rust represents quite a shift in language